 We encourage you to buy books from a local bookstore.
 If that is not possible, please use the links on the page and support us.
 Thank you.

-For this reason, I do not easily pick a book by an Indian author easily.
-So when I found The Princes, by Manohar Malgonkar, lying in my bookshelf, I was surprised.
+For this reason, I do not easily pick a book from an Indian author easily.
+So when I found The Princes, by Manohar Malgonkar, lying on my bookshelf, I was surprised.
 It had to have been really cheap.

 The book written by an author who was born in 1913 and died in 2010, who was Indian royalty before independence, who was fond of princely activities like game hunting, is the story of the Begwad Prince Abhayraj III as his life went from the future Maharaja of the Begwad to the last Maharaja, as Indian achieved independence and all princely states became a part of India.

 It chronicles his life in vivid detail, from his childhood that includes horse-riding and learning to be a ‘gentlemen’ by the English tutor, to falling in love with Minnie, to enrolling in the army for WWII, to his marriage, his mother’s quest for freedom and her move to Pakistan, and eventually, his father’s refusal to be the last king, to be the one to end history.

 It is overall a fantastic account of how the princes and their people battled issues of loyalty, tradition and pride against the rising tide of democracy, and how the integration might not have been as smooth as we all study in the textbooks.